Heroes, Inc. Presents Cannon: First issue

 The 32-page, color comic book featured three stories with original characters.
 Priced at 15 cents when a typical comic book cost 12 cents, it bore no issue number.
 The cover was signed "Wally Wood 1969".
 The inside front cover bore a full-page ad for Mesa Hills home sites, P.O.
 Box 788m Santa Fe, New Mexico.
 A full-page ad following the first story advertised National Diamond Sales, 437 12th Street, Oakland, California.
 The following page contained two stacked, half-page public-service ads, one for the U.S.O., the other for U.S. Savings Bonds.
 A Military Diamond Sales ad after the second story gave the same address as the editorial office.
 Following the stories came a full-page ad for U.S. Diamond Sales, 1128 Broadway, Oakland, California.
 The inside back cover contained the text piece "Salute to a Medal of Honor Winner", with a black-and-white photo of U.S. Marine Corps Corporal Robert E. O'Malley.
 The back cover was yet another diamond-company ad, for Armed Forces Diamond Sales, 1126 Broadway, Oakland, California.

-The 12-page "Cannon", written and inked by Wood, penciled by Steve Ditko and credited as "Wally Wood 1969" and "Art by Ditko and Wood", was an espionage adventure starring the titular C.I.A. agent, who has been brainwashed so deeply during capture by Cold War Communists that, when recovered by the United States military, scientists "go all the way" and continue brainwashing him as a covert assassin for the U.S. He is assigned to rescue or assassinate Jean Voss, a nubile young member of an American anti-missile defense lab, who was kidnapped by Asian, presumably Red Chinese, Communists with a base on the Yucatán Peninsula.
+The 12-page "Cannon", written and inked by Wood, penciled by Steve Ditko and credited as "Wally Wood 1969" and "Art by Ditko and Wood", was an espionage adventure starring the titular C.I.A. agent, who has been brainwashed so deeply during capture by Cold War Communists that, when recovered by the United States military, scientists "go all the way" and continue brainwashing him as a covert assassin for the U.S. He is assigned to rescue or assassinate Jean Voss, a young member of an American anti-missile defense lab, who was kidnapped by Asian, presumably Red Chinese, Communists with a base on the Yucatán Peninsula.